linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 the risk of counterparty default than in other sections

-- f the market.
+of the market.
 As a result, sponsors generally charge borrowers a premium above rates in the interdealer market.